MrFarhanKhan007/AndroidStudioDependencies/README.md

 <manifest

-   <uses-permission @ndroid:name="android.permission.INTERNET" />  [replace @ with a , and it will be good to go, it wasn't letting me write the android name]
+   <uses-permission @ndroid:name="android.permission.INTERNET" />  [replace @ with a , and it will be good to go, it wasn't letting me write the Android name]

 2) set the application name

 <application

-// for example application name is AmphibiansApplication and it in ui package, we write it as ->
+//For example, the application name is AmphibiansApplication and in ui package, we write it as ->

 android:name=".ui.AmphibianApplication"